 Decades later I felt a strong desire to go fishing again.
 I missed the gear, the peace, the smell of a body of water, the solitude.
 I missed the meditative stress releasing aspects of fishing.
 I had also become aware of the harm that recreational fishing can cause to the environment.

 I remembered the belly-up sunnies that I had ‘caught and released’ in my youth.
 I learned about the tons and tons of discarded fishing lure waste dumped in our waterways each year.

 So I bought a spinning rod and reel, a fly-fishing rod and reel, and a Tenkara rod.
 I used a pair of wire-cutters to snip the hooks of trout flies.
 I used needle nose pliers to remove the hooks from bass lures.
 And I went fishing without hooks.

 I discovered the joy of KindFishing at a local pond.
 The same bluegill came time and again to mouth and spit out my fly.
 I laughed as other bluegills came out from hiding to see what was going on and to take their own attempts at the fly.
 A snapping turtle even swam over to see what was up.
 Was that helped by a lack of fear hormones in the water?
 I’m not a scientist so I don’t know for sure.
 But it was something new and wonderful.

-After both Kind Fly Fishing and Kind Spin Fishing I found I was not going home disappointed in not having caught anything.
-In fact, that I had not set out to catch fish eliminated this metric from my thoughts and measurement of what made “a great day of fishing”.
-This allowed me to relax and focus my attention on the other important aspects of fishing that I previously took for granted.
+After a day of KindFishing, I found I was not going home disappointed in not having caught anything.
+That I had not set out to catch fish eliminated this metric from my measurement of what made “a great day of fishing”.
+KindFishing let me relax and focus attention on other important aspects of fishing.

 My hope is that KindFishing will become a common and accepted part of the great sport of fishing.

-Go fish.
+Fish more.
 Do no harm.